QuiteAFancyEmerald/Holy-Unblocker/README.md

 Some things I’ll be keeping secret since there are more reasons to this choice unless otherwise for those who don’t find this enough information.
 Good friends here will know that I’ve been super stressed about this choice for months now.
 Also regardless a good motivator for this choice is the fact that I’ll be graduating soon.

 It’s possible that I may continue/come back for this in the future or keep it on GitHub only.
 I leave this here because even now I am still doubting myself about this change.
-But for now I’d check out other proxy sites like Incognito (Duce DOES a ton of updates frequently and he is the creator/developer of Ultraviolet so give him some love) :yayy_hopi:
+But for now I’d check out other proxy sites like Incognito (Duce DOES a ton of updates frequently and he is the creator/developer of Ultraviolet so give him some love)

 Check out his Patreon also!
 For current HU patrons you will not be billed next month and the HU Patreon will be archived so head over to Duce’s patron so he can purchase more domains for Incognito.

 With love <3
-Emerald :HuTaoHype:
+Emerald

 ## Table of contents: